stolostron/rhacm-docs/README.md

 Chris: Lead, Cluster Lifecycle and all squads within, Foundation, Install (please add what is missing)
 Brandi: Architect for doc, UI Guild writer, Cluster application and all squads within, (please add what is missing)
-Mikela: Support doc focal, GRC and all squads withing, (please add what is missing)
+Mikela: Support doc focal, GRC (GDPR readiness included), and all squads within.

 ### Using the board